-- Burundi archives are underutilized as information sources.
-Amongst the greatest challenges facing records and archives management in Burundi, we would highlight the following: - Gaps and lacunae in the archives legislation, such as lack of recognition of archives by governments, obsolete legislation, lack of professional training, inadequate service, and inadequate or non-existent access tools. - Records management remains an intellectual exercise which concerns few senior civil servants.
-Actually, the National Archives is governed by a simple decree which is not enforced.
-We require a new law.
+Burundi archives are underutilized as information sources.
+Amongst the greatest challenges facing records and archives management in Burundi, we would highlight the following:

-- Since the creation of the National Archives, the political instability in our country has affected the archival infrastructure.
-The National Archives is treated like a ball that supervisory ministries exchange every time there is a politico-administrative change in the country. - The lack of coherent infrastructure and insufficient preservation of archival records often causes problems, not forgetting the problem of finding qualified records management staff.
-At this time, Burundi National Archives has only one Professional Archivist and four nonprofessionals. - Other factors are lack of appropriate hardware and software and userfriendly systems, lack of knowledge for using information technology, costs, and the vulnerability of digital information.
+- Gaps and lacunae in the archives legislation include lack of recognition of archives by Government, obsolete legislation, lack of professional training, inadequate service, and inadequate or non-existent access tools. - Records management remains an intellectual exercise which concerns few senior civil servants.
+The National Archives is governed by a simple decree which is not enforced.
+A new law is required. - Since the creation of the National Archives, the political instability in the country has affected the archival infrastructure.
+The National Archives is treated like a ball that supervisory ministries exchange every time there is a politico-administrative change in the country. - The lack of coherent infrastructure and the inadequate preservation of archival records often cause problems, in addition to the problem of finding qualified records management staff.
+Burundi National Archives is staffed by only one Professional Archivist and four non-professionals. - Other factors impacting on the situation are the lack of appropriate hardware, software and user-friendly systems; a lack of knowledge in using information technology; costs; and the vulnerability of digital information.